morgantaylor/lego-library/README.md

 ## Introduction

+It's no secret I'm a LEGO<sup>&reg;</sup> fan and have been ever since childhood.
 The name is slightly cheesy and obvious.
-I'm a LEGO<sup>&reg;</sup> fan and have been ever since childhood.
-With reusable pieces of code, I can make larger components just like using LEGO<sup>&reg;</sup> bricks to make a castle.</p>
+With reusable pieces of code, I made components similar to LEGO<sup>&reg;</sup> bricks being used to make different objects.

-When first learning programming I used Twitter Bootstrap and Material Design libraries.
-The CSS libraries made creating a website painless and easy.
-On the downside, there was a considerable amount of code that came along that would never be used.
-I would spend countless hours rewriting specific styles to my liking.
-When I started doing this for every project I noticed how much time I was wasting.
-That is how this project was born.
+When I was first learning to program I used the Twitter Bootstrap and Material Design libraries.
+They made creating websites painless and easy.
+The downside, a considerable amount of code that came with those libraries that I would never use.
+I would spend a countless amount of time rewriting specific styles to my liking.
+When I noticed I was doing this for every project the idea for the LegoCSS project was born.

 ## Demo